greatday4april/react-rails-skeleton/README.md

 - run `rails g react:component Users users:array` based on react component name and props it takes. reference: https://github.com/reactjs/react-rails#component-generator
 - add `Route` to `app.jsx` for your new top-level component
+- you may not need jquery as you could use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) with a similar syntax
 - `yarn add react-redux redux redux-logger redux-thunk` if you need redux, and add provider to `root.jsx`
 - https://github.com/instacart/redux-rails is one interesting package that helps you write async action, reducers and containers for redux-rails integration so you can save a lot of boilerplate code